 So, what can you do when it comes to interior design to make your house as cat friendly as possible?
 Cats generally like high places, so many people instal shelves on the wall that cats can climb up and use as a ladder.
 Commercial categories are available, and these have multi-level platforms and highly holes so the cat can enjoy using them.
 If you have a property with exposed beams, it could be good fun to ensure that your cat can access these high vaulted ceilings, again perhaps using shelves as a ladder as they will enjoy walking across them.
 Cats are very nimble and have incredible balance.
 They also like hidey holes, so some people create cupboards or drawers where they can sneak in and curl up.
 If you have ever had an item delivered in a cardboard box, you will know how much fun cats find these, so some owners incorporate cardboard boxes into their cat’s daily routine.

-If your cat is a house cat, it is excellent for them to see the outside world, so positioning stairs or furniture so that they can jump up and look out of a window are also a good idea.
+If your cat is a house cat, it is excellent for them to see the outside world, so positioning stairs or their cozy cat furniture so that they can jump up and look out of a window are also a good idea.
 However, if you don’t want them to get out, you need to ensure that you place grates or guards on the window when it is so warm that you will need to open them.
 Again, there are plenty of ways to do this, including purpose-made or self-made window guards.
 It is also a good idea to protect your windows if you live in a very high rise flat as although cats are nimble and agile, they could fall or get stuck from such an elevated height.

 Cats also like to scratch their claws against surfaces, and if you want to ensure that this isn’t your sofa or wall, it’s a good idea to hide a scratching mat or post.
 These are typically made of rough materials like rope or similar and provide resistance when your cat scratches their claws against it.
 Many cat towers that are available to purchase will have built-in portions that have been designed for scratching.
 You can also get corner plates to stick to a wall if your cat has started scratching there to protect what is underneath.